What is the difference between a flexible spending account (FSA) and a health savings account (HSA)?

 - Can be used in conjunction with any type of health insurance, although health insurance coverage is not required.

 - “Use it or lose it” — money not used by the end of the year (or by March 15th of the following year if the employer offers a grace period) is forfeited, although employers can allow enrollees to carry over up to $500 to the next year instead of allowing FSA funds to be used as late as March 15 of the following year (if the plan doesn’t follow the calendar year, money has to be used up by the end of the plan year; alternatively, the employer can allow up to $500 to be carried over to the next plan year or give employees 2.5 months at the start of the next plan year to use up money remaining in the account).
 These rules were temporarily relaxed due to the COVID pandemic, but have since returned to normal.

 - Contributions can only be made while the account holder remains covered by an HDHP.
 However, the money can be used — without being taxed — for qualified medical expenses at any time in the future, even if the person is no longer covered by an HDHP.

 - Money in the HSA that is not used for medical expenses remains in the account and simply rolls over from one year to the next.
 There is no “use it or lose it” rule for HSAs.

 - HSA funds can be used for the same qualified medical expenses as FSA funds.
-And just like FSAs, from 2011 through 2019, a doctor’s prescription is required in order to use pre-tax HSA funds to buy over-the-counter medications.
+And just like FSAs, from 2011 through 2019, a doctor’s prescription was necessary in order to use pre-tax HSA funds to buy over-the-counter medications.
 But the CARES Act relaxed that rule, allowing over-the-counter medications (and menstrual products) to be purchased with HSA funds.

 - If money is withdrawn for qualified medical expenses, it is never taxed.